pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 Ionic helps tremendously by providing a single Ionic CLI command to generate all the needed icon and splash screen sizes for us automatically (which usually used to be a tedious work).
 Also, Ionic created [Photoshop Icon Template](http://code.ionicframework.com/resources/icon.psd) and [Photoshop Splash Screen Template](http://code.ionicframework.com/resources/splash.psd), which you can download for free and use as a guideline for creating an icon.

-When you're creating a branded product, having a custom made icon is definitelly a must.
+When you're creating a branded product, having a custom made icon is definitely a must.
 However, in this case, we'll show how to use one of the free services to search for a free icon which we can use in our application.
 I tend to use [IconFinder](https://www.iconfinder.com) a lot and these are the filters I used:

 ![](http://i.imgur.com/TDkaEbp.jpg)